Breast Cancer Care and Breast Cancer Now merged on 31 March 2019 to form Breast Cancer Care and Breast Cancer Now.

 3.1 To send you marketing communications by email, mobile messaging, or direct message on social media, where you have agreed to receive this

-Where you have provided an email, mobile phone number, or details of your social media profiles and consented to being contacted in this way, we will send you information by those channels – including by direct message through social media – covering ways to give or raise money for us, to campaign for us, to volunteer for us, updates on health information, on our research and on our wider work.
+Where you have provided an email, mobile phone number, or details of your social media profile(s) and consented to being contacted in this way, we will send you information by those channels – including by direct message through social media – covering ways to give or raise money for us, to campaign for us, to volunteer for us, updates on health information, on our research, on our services and on our wider work.
 This may include promoting the work of a partner organisation that we believe will benefit us and our charitable cause.

 3.2 To contact you by phone and post

-Where it is appropriate and relevant, and you have provided us with a telephone number or a postal address, we will occasionally call or write to you to tell you about ways to give or raise money for us, to campaign for us, to volunteer for us, updates on health information, on our research and on our wider work.
+here it is appropriate and relevant, and you have provided us with a telephone number or a postal address, we will occasionally call or write to you to tell you about ways to give or raise money for us, to campaign for us, to volunteer for us, updates on health information, on our research, on our services and on our wider work.
 We do this as we consider it is a legitimate interest to promote our charitable cause and communicate with you about ways you can support us.
 We will not contact you by phone for marketing purposes if your number is registered with the Telephone Preference Service, unless you have agreed to receive calls from us.